TiX-measurements/tix-time-client/README.md

 clientPort: <client-port>
 ```

+* `clientRepositoryUrl`: The URL where the jars of the client will be located.
+When running the client in GUI mode, the contents of **tix-time-client-gui/build/fxlauncher/** need to be hosted in this URL, since the client will retreive those jars when starting.
+This parameter can be left as an empty string when running in CLI mode.
-If you only want to run the client locally without deploying it, you can leave the `deployTargetUrl` parameter as an empty string.
+* `deployTargetUrl`: The location where the jars of the client will be deployed (see the **Deployng the client** section).
+Note that write access will be required to this location.
+If you only want to run the client locally without deploying it, you can leave this parameter as an empty string.
+* `webApiUrl`: The web API URL from TiX.
+* `serverIp`: The server IP from TiX to which messages from the client will be sent.
+* `serverPort`: The port corresponding to the `serverIp`.
+* `clientPort`: The port to be used by the client on the connection with the server.

 If you want to run the client in GUI mode locally, the `clientRepositoryUrl` should match the url you will use to host the client repository, as specified in the **Running the client** section below.